knosmos/rexplorer/README.md

-# MIT Residence Exploration 2024 Timeline Viewer
+# REXplorer
 Deployment: [https://knosmos.github.io/rexplorer](https://knosmos.github.io/rexplorer)

+Next-gen AI-enhanced ~~Blockchain-integrated~~ calendar for MIT Residence Exploration 2024.
 Definitely not created for a competition to see who could make the best timeline viewer.
-Built with Vue.js, the MIT Dormcom REX API, and lots of janky code written at 1am :)
+Built with Vue.js, sentence-transformers, the MIT Dormcom REX API, and lots of janky code written at 1am :)

 ## Roadmap
 - [x] Basic timeline view